spadgos/sublime-jsdocs/README.md

 You can leave either of these things [here][issues].
 Pull requests are welcomed heartily!
 In this repo, the main development branch is `develop` and the stable 'production' branch is `master`.
 Please remember to base your branch from `develop` and issue the pull request back to that branch.

 ## Changelog ##
+- **Edge**
+  - When a function is defined across many lines, the parser will find the arguments on extra lines.
 - **v2.8.1**, *13 September 2012*
   - Pressing <kbd>tab</kbd> on an empty line will perform a deep indentation instead of moving to the next field
   - Functions starting with `_` will get a `@private` tag in Javascript (thanks to [Andrew Hanna](https://github.com/percyhanna))